ark-lang/ark/docs/REFERENCE.md

 	}

 ## Option Types
-Option types represent an optional value, they can either be `Some` or `None`, i.e. they can either have a value, or not have a value -- they are often paired with `match`.
+Option types represent an optional value- they can either be `Some` or `None`, i.e. they can either have a value, or not have a value -- they are often paired with a `match` statement.
 An option type is denoted with an open angular bracket, the type that is optional, and a closing angle bracket.